dougbutner/web-4/README.md

 In the end, the only way to implement true democracy in any system is through giving each individual equal power.
 The only way to do this while keeping web3's decentralized nature is to implement the technological (biocryptology) and idealogical (time faucets, degradation of data) advancements needed to be sure an account is owned by one individual, and that individual has only one account.
 These advancements are, for simplicity and communication, called web 4.

-For the rest of this manifesto

-# Examining the Components